This article presents several techniques on how to narrow down the data in the scripting process.

 The Max value filter can be set for each table in the Data view and it defines a new row value, i.e. a new maximum value of scripted rows will be set.
 The Max value filter can be defined by entering a value in the Max field for the selected table or by right-clicking the same field and choosing the Edit max value option from the right-click context menu:

-For example, the Person table has 19972 rows and if the Max value is set to 8, only the first 8 rows will be included in the generated script:
+For example, the Employee table has 290 rows and if the Max value is set to 8, only the first 8 rows will be included in the generated script:

 The last filter that can narrow down the scripting process to specific rows is the Where clause filter.
 Similar to the Max value filter, the Where clause filter can be set for each table and it can be initiated with a click on the “ellipse” button in the Where field or by selecting the Edit SQL Where clause from the right-click context menu:

 In both ways, the Where clause window will be opened for the selected table: